alambert14/tower-power/info.md

 Paper by D. J. Lee on Wireless Communication
 <https://calhoun.nps.edu/bitstream/handle/10945/52691/Hybrid_Control_of_Long_Endurance.pdf?sequence=1&isAllowed=y>

-*6/15/17*

-Rough Procedure/Research Outline
+*6/15/17* Rough Procedure/Research Outline

 Scenario 1

 *This is a really rough outline of how I think the experiment would be performed as of now.
 This is mainly to help me organize the topics for my research with questions.*
 1. Launch scan eagle
 2. Get to an orbit that fits 1 degree/sec ang velocity.
-  -How to get scan eagle to flight path, and how to determine angular velocity?
+  - How to get scan eagle to flight path, and how to determine angular velocity?
-  -Based on scan eagles velocity and ang velocity, somehow calculate dist away (radius) from antenna to orbit from at all times.
+  - Based on scan eagles velocity and ang velocity, somehow calculate dist away (radius) from antenna to orbit from at all times.
 3. Complete an orbit at 0 degrees banking angle (flat).
-  -Scan eagle will be orbiting in a circle, so its pose will be constantly changing. x, y will change; z (height) will stay constant.
+  - Scan eagle will be orbiting in a circle, so its pose will be constantly changing. x, y will change; z (height) will stay constant.
 Roll will change, pitch and yaw will be constant.
-  -Roll = Banking angle!!
+  - Roll = Banking angle!!
 4. After every orbit, rotate the scan eagle banking angle 5 degrees or however many degrees towards the antenna.
   - How much can scan eagle roll?
 What kinds of increments?
 5 degrees?
 10 degrees?
 5. While orbiting, scan eagle is taking readings of the SNR at certain intervals (of time of distance?)